bruvellu/light-sheet-image-analysis-workshop-2026/program.md

 # Program

-Latest version of the workshop program.
-Add and edit contents here.
-For the original draft program, check [here](draft_program.md).
+This is the latest version of the program.
+Edit this page!

+The original draft program is [here](draft_program.md) for our reference.

 ## 📅 Day 1 – Introduction to Light-Sheet and 3D Visualization